Happy Birthday, Harry!

 Since he emerged into the culture in 1997, this fictional character has taken the world by storm.
 I would argue that it would be difficult to find anyone in the US who has not at least heard his name: Harry Potter.

 People obsessed with everything Harry Potter have even discerned – through clues from the seven book series – that July 31, 1980 is his birthday.
-He shares his day without none other than the woman who created him: Joanne Rowling, aka JK Rowling, who was born in 1965.
+He shares his day with none other than the woman who created him: Joanne Rowling, aka JK Rowling, who was born in 1965.

 Rowling is the first author to become a billionaire through her writing.
 And all because of a book concept which came to her on train ride in 1990.